Meet our five permanent residents below that are up for adoption*!

 April:

 I’m April.
 That’s because that is when I arrived here back in 1991.
 I had uncomfortable tumors growing all over me.
 Eventually they grew over my eye so I could hardly see and that’s when I was brought to The Turtle Hospital where they took my tumors off.
 Unfortunately, they were not able to save my right eye.
 I cannot see very well in my left eye, only shadow vision.
 I glide around slowly so I don’t bump into anything.
-Sometimes I swim in circles, and it’s very hard for me to find my food, but the nice people here are very good about making sure the other turtles don’t steal it from me.
-I’m a pretty laid back guy and I like a little lettuce with my squid.
+Sometimes I swim in circles, and it’s very hard for me to find my food, but the rehab staff here are very good about making sure the other turtles don’t steal it from me.
+I’m a pretty laid back gal and I like a little lettuce with my squid.

 Bender:

 Happy to meet you!
 I’m Bender.
 I’m one of the rarest sea turtles on Earth!
 In 2005 a boat hit me so hard that now I float if I don’t have a weight on my shell.
-My left front flipper had to be amputated as well.
+My left front flipper had to be amputated as well due to an entanglement.
 I’m rarely found at the surface unless it’s time for breakfast!
 I LOVE squid with shrimp stuffed inside them.
 Sometimes the fish in the pool are too fast and steal my food.
 After breakfast, I dive to the deepest darkest place to keep the other turtles from bothering me.
 Some people think I look like a ghost in the water because I’m a grayish-white color all over.
 Look fast!
 If you see me, I’ll be gone in a flash.